Questions about …

 - Wasn't there an uprising a few months after he became king?

-Yes, the loyalty felt by some towards the late king and his son led to an uprising which took place in the autumn of 1483 and which was quickly and successfully suppressed.
+Yes, the loyalty felt by some towards the late king and his son led to an uprising in the south which took place in the autumn of 1483 and which was quickly and successfully suppressed.

 - Did Richard kill Edward of Lancaster (the Prince of Wales), Henry VI and the Duke of Clarence?

 No. There is no contemporary evidence to support any claim that Richard murdered these people.
-He may have been present in the Tower on the night of Henry VI's death but it is generally accepted today that the responsibility for the demise of the late king rested solely with King Edward.
+He may or may not have been present in the Tower on the night of Henry VI's death but it is generally accepted today that the responsibility for the demise of the late king rested solely with King Edward.
 Contemporary sources state that Edward of Lancaster died in battle at Tewkesbury and suggestions of Richard's involvement only emerge in the Tudor period.
 The duke of Clarence was privately executed following the successful passing of the Bill of Attainder against him in a parliament assembled for this purposes by King Edward.
-It was judicial murder and the responsibility lay with Edward IV, not Richard.
+The responsibility lay with Edward IV, not Richard.
 There is no evidence that Richard was in any way involved in Clarence's death.

 - Didn't Richard seize the young king Edward V, imprison and eventually execute his supporters?